Analysis of the “Sagnac experiment”

 3. Conclusion

-Georges Sagnac, a French physicist, constructed a device “ring interferometer” (rotating interferometer with two light beams on a closed-loop), also called the “Sagnac interferometer”.
-The interferometer consists of a light source, a collimator (transforming light or other radiation from a point source into a parallel beam), a beam-splitter (splitting the beam in two directions), a photographic plate, and 4 mirrors of the interferometer, which are all mounted on a spinning disc (0.5m in diameter).
+Georges Sagnac, a French physicist, constructed a device “ring interferometer” (rotating interferometer with two light beams on a closed loop), also called the “Sagnac interferometer”.
+The interferometer consists of a light source, collimator (transforming light or other radiation from a point source into a parallel beam), beam-splitter (splitting the beam in two directions), photographic plate, and 4 mirrors of the interferometer, which are all mounted on a spinning disc (0.5m in diameter).
 In this way, they are all stationary with respect to the disc, but they are actually spinning in the stationary empty space – in the reference system related to the space itself.
 (Fig. 5.1).

-The results of the experiment are precisely fixed.
-The observed effect is that the displacement of the interference fringes (the bright and dark bands), changes as the speed of rotation of the disc changes.
+The observed effect: is that the displacement of the interference fringes (the bright and dark bands), changes with the change in the speed of the disk rotation.

-The reported result by George Sagnac is:
+The reported result by George Sagnac is as follows:

 “The result of these measurements shows that, in ambient space, light propagates with a velocity V0, independent of the collective motion of the source of light O and the optical system.
 This property of space experimentally characterizes the luminiferous aether.
 The interferometer measures, according to the expression (according to the presented equation), the relative circulation of the luminiferous aether in the closed circuit.”
 (Sagnac, 1913).